 No CG (this is 1972, after all), or any other form of film processing was used to create the title sequence for The Tall Blond Man with One Black Shoe.
-It's just magic and a deck of cards.
-The illusionist's hands performing the card tricks are Gérard Majax's.
+It’s just magic and a deck of cards.
+The illusionist’s hands performing the card tricks are Gérard Majax‘s.
 Majax, who is like the French David Copperfield, was, and still is a TV star in his home country.
-In French Fridays – our program dedicated to French title design, we're showing his first and only title sequence.
+This is his first and only title sequence.

 Le Grand Blond Avec Une Chaussure Noire (original title) is a 1972 French comedy directed by Yves Robert.
 The head of the French secret service, Louis Toulouse, discovers that his deputy is scheming to double-cross him.
 Toulouse decides to frame his deputy instead.
 He uses an outsider, François Perrin – an absent-minded violinist – as a decoy by making him pose as a secret agent who has to settle the affair.
 Gullible, Milan then sets up a team of spies to spy on Perrin…